anupam-git/simplyrest/README.md

     * Annotations should be defined as shown above.
     * Method can be named according to choice.
     * `simplyrest` expects the method signature to be (req, res, next) just like ExpressJS Router Methods.
-    * URLs should contain trailing slashes and not leading slashes
+    * URLs should contain trailing slashes and not leading slashes.

 #### Supported HTTP Methods
 * __GET__ : @Get(url)
 * __POST__ : @Post(url)